benswift/bimodality/README.md

-If you're after an example of how to load & munge an Excel spreadsheet (e.g. an automated report from your student mark database) into the right shape, then have a look in `ANU_preprocessing.R`, and modify to taste (that file contains code that [Ben](https://benswift.me) uses to work with real data from the Australian National University).
+If you're after an example of how to load & munge an Excel spreadsheet (e.g. an automated report from your student mark database) into the right shape, then have a look in `ANU_preprocessing.R` and modify to taste.
+That file contains code that [Ben](https://benswift.me) uses to work with the spreadsheet that comes out of the student mark reporting system at the Australian National University, so it probably won't work for you as-is, but might help you get your own data into shape.

 [^tibble]: well, a [tibble](https://tibble.tidyverse.org/) actually